Resources for Families

 QUICK LINKS:

-TPMs, if you have Girl Scouts in your troop who would like their individual booth to be found in the Cookie Finder, please submit the booth in Smart Cookies under your troop.
-After FCFS releases all restrictions, Girl Scouts are able to claim any open booths for themselves.
+Troop Product Managers (TPMs), if you have Girl Scouts in your troop who would like their individual booth to be found in the Cookie Finder, please submit the booth in Smart Cookies under your troop.
+After First Come, First Serve releases all restrictions; all Girl Scouts are able to claim any open booths for themselves.

 While we do our best to help check and prevent double bookings at booths based on entries in Smart Cookies, it does happen from time to time.
 Please remember to set the best example you can in how you resolve this with the business and the other troop or Juliettes who were booked at the same time.